-A range of PE opportunities exist at Earls Barton Infant School.
+A range of PE opportunities exist at Earls Barton Primary School.

 During PE lessons the Real PE scheme of work is followed to enable children to challenge themselves at their personal level in a range of progressive fundamental skills and movements, these include balances, coordination and agility skills.
 These skills are taught and practiced across a range of activities that include throwing, running, jumping and catching.
 These skills are them consolidated in the devising and playing of team games which include elements of attacking and defending.
 The Real Dance scheme will be implemented upon publication, meanwhile dance is taught in discrete lessons linked to the children’s learning within their creative curriculum.

 In addition to the PE skills taught, underpinning the scheme is the development of the whole child, allowing children to explore, develop and challenge themselves within personal, social, creative and cognitive areas of learning.